Ninetalesgh/dndcampaign/vault/database/spells.md

 - **Duration**: Instantaneous
 Requires language proficiency in DrowInvisible light flashes in a radius 4 *(6m)* sphere within range, searing unwary eyes.
 Each creature in the area takes 6d8 Radiant damage, then must make a DEX Saving Throw.
 On a failure, a creature cannot benefit from Darkvision or Truesight for the next hour, or until cured by Lesser Restoration or similar magic that could cure the [Blinded](conditions.md#blinded) condition.
-At Higher Levels.
-The Radiant damage increases by 2d8 for every slot level above 6.
+**Using a Higher-Level Spell Slot.** The Radiant damage increases by 2d8 for every slot level above 6.
 - **Classes**: Cleric, Sorcerer, Warlock, Wizard *(Source: CS)*